iter8-tools/docs/docs/user-guide/topics/metrics_store.md

 ## Contribute a new metrics store implementation

-To contribute a new metrics store implmentation:
+To contribute a new metrics store implementation:

 1. Create an [issue](https://github.com/iter8-tools/iter8/issues) for discussion.